 Ahhhh.
 Leadership.
 Accountability.
 Both are concepts we are all too familiar with.
 Can you have one without the other?
 I don’t think so.
 Leadership is many things, and many books have been written on the topic, but I’m going to ask you to zero in on one aspect: accountability.

 All of us charged with running a company, department or team are likely well suited to do just that.
 We have ample experience and knowledge to legitimize our roles as leaders.
 We’re inherently skilled at some version of telling people what to do.
 We’ve got all this great experience and knowledge, after all, and of course we know exactly what needs to happen to find success.

-However, we can fail miserably, and our team’s mission can fail miserably, if we ignore the
+However, we can fail miserably, and our team’s mission can fail miserably, if we ignore the importance of accountability

 .
 What IS “accountability”?
 Said simply, accountability is insuring your brilliant guidance and instruction is being carried out by your team.

 To illustrate why accountability is so critical to good leadership, think about it in terms of parenting.
 (Many of us are guilty of monitoring our children at home more stringently than we do our team members at work.)
 If you ask your child to clean their room, and a few hours later they haven’t cleaned their room, and you do nothing about it, what has your child just learned?
 You’ve basically trained your child that when mom/dad says to clean their room, it’s an optional event.
 I don’t know about you, but things like that aren’t optional around my house.

 It works the same way in a dealership.
 Giving your employees tasks without holding them accountable is teaching them that your directives are optional.
 That’s not a sustainable way to lead a business or an employee’s professional development.